Director of the Baltimore Museum of Art resigning to take post in San Francisco

 After the sale of three artworks by Andy Warhol, Clyfford Still and Brice Marden was called off two hours before they were scheduled to go under the gavel at Sotheby’s Auction House in New York in fall 2020, Bedford vowed to raise the $55 million the sale had been expected to generate and to use the money for diversity and access programs, an initiative dubbed the Endowment for the Future.

-Bedford said that fundraising for this endowment is continuing, but he declined to say how much money has been pledged.
-Nonetheless, he said that the museum “has made substantive progress” in most categories for which those funds were to have been earmarked: The pay for security guards was bumped up from $13.50 an hour in the middle of the pandemic to $16 now.
-Bedford acknowledged that the figure falls short of his original target of $20 an hour, but said, “In the next five years, $20 an hour is achievable.”
+Bedford said fundraising for this endowment is continuing, but he declined to say how much money has been pledged.
+Nonetheless, he said the museum “has made substantive progress” in most categories for which those funds were to have been earmarked: The pay for security guards was bumped up from $13.50 an hour in the middle of the pandemic to $16 now.
+Bedford acknowledged the figure falls short of his original target of $20 an hour, but he said, “In the next five years, $20 an hour is achievable.”

 The BMA will begin opening on Thursday nights in March to accommodate visitors who work during the day, and it is tentatively planning to stop charging for special exhibitions in the fall of 2026, 20 years after eliminating its general admission fee.